yuliiiiiiii/Zodiac-Animals/README.md

 # Zodiac-Animals
-Recreate code challenge from Brian using React
+Recreate code challenge from Brian using React and Express, Postgresql.

+Zodiac-Animals allows users to sort animals based on English, Chinese or Year.
+User is also able to show animals in descent or ascent order.
+Click on individual animal card to see more info about this animal.

 To start front-end: